slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-life-humilating.md

 2. What's wrong with you, what's the matter with you?
 3. he is yelling at me
 4. are you insane
+5. Don't snap at me
+- speak sharply or angrily to someone

 #### Phrase